 As you progress through your study plan, you may hit a block in increasing your score on the SAT after a certain threshold.
 There is no reason to be concerned.
 For some students, once they start consistently scoring 600+ or 700+ on a section, it becomes harder for them to increase their scores beyond that point.
 This is because there are particular nuances that the student may need to learn to beat specific question types on the test.

 To learn those nuances, you must dedicate time to learning test-taking strategies that will help you break through that point block.
-Here are the tips and strategies to implement to ace the SAT.
+Here are the tips and strategies to implement to ace your SAT preparation.